 Not far up the road we stopped at Burracoppin Well and Nicole was quick to jump in and start removing weeds.

 We then turned south to see the Collgar Windfarm.
-111turbines.
-The largest single stage wind farm in the Southern Hemisphere.
+With 111 turbines it is the largest single stage wind farm in the Southern Hemisphere.

 Lunch was at Merredin Bakery.